tableau/TabMigrate/README.md

 ## Is TabMigrate supported?
-A standard disclaimer: TabMigrate is made available AS-IS with no support and no warranty whatsoever.
+Community supported.
 Using it you can accidentally modify or delete your content, just as you can by accidentally do so in the user interface.
 Despite efforts to write good and useful code there may be bugs that cause unexpected and undesirable behavior.
 The software is strictly “use at your own risk.”

 The good news: This is intended to be a self-service tool.
 You are free to modify it in any way to meet your needs.